How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 Step 7: Live with it

-Once everything above is configured, you mostly stop opening the app.
-New chapters arrive on your Kindle on their own, the dashboard reflects your unread state, and the only times you come back are:
+Once everything above is configured, you mostly stop opening the web app.
+Files you drop into the desktop watched folder arrive on your Kindle on their own, the dashboard reflects your delivery history, and the only times you come back are:

 - To check delivery history.
 The History tab shows every delivery, manual or auto, with status, timestamp, and the device it went to.
 Filter by device or status if something looks off.

 - To upgrade.
-When the free 3 deliveries run out, you'll see an Upgrade button in Settings → Subscription.
-Subscribing instantly removes the cap and lets you bump the sync frequency to 6h.
+When you run out of free deliveries, you'll see an Upgrade button in Settings → Subscription.
+Subscribing instantly removes the cap.

 See the workflow in action

-If you'd rather watch the loop than read it, the simulator below cycles through the full pipeline (source, conversion, optimization, delivery) in about 20 seconds.
+If you'd rather watch the loop than read it, the simulator below cycles through the full pipeline (upload, conversion, optimization, delivery) in about 20 seconds.

 MangaSendr